 - A. The AGENCY shall have the right to terminate this AGREEMENT or to pursue any appropriate legal remedy in the event CONTRACTOR materially breaches this AGREEMENT and fails to correct such default within ten (10) calendar days following the service of a written notice by the AGENCY specifying the default(s) complained of and the date of intended termination of rights absent cure. - B. Conditions/circumstances that constitute a material breach by CONTRACTOR shall include but not be limited to any of the following: - Willful falsification of data supplied to the AGENCY by CONTRACTOR related to the services covered under this AGREEMENT, including by way of example but not by way of exclusion, dispatch data, patient report data, response time data, financial data, or falsification of any other data required under this AGREEMENT. - 2.
 Failure of CONTRACTOR to operate its ambulance services in a manner which enables the AGENCY or CONTRACTOR to remain in substantial compliance with the requirements of applicable federal, state, and county laws, rules, or regulations.
-Minor infractions of such requirements shall not constitute a material breach, but such willful and repeated infractions shall constitute a material breach.

-- Chronic and persistent failure by CONTRACTOR to maintain vehicles or equipment in accordance with good maintenance practices and applicable AGENCY policies. - Deliberate, excessive, or unauthorized scaling down of operations to the detriment of performance by CONTRACTOR during a "Lame Duck" period described in Section 6.20 of this AGREEMENT. - 5.
-Deliberately increasing the cost of providing services, failing to maintain positive labor relations, or undertaking any activity designed to make it more difficult for a transition to a new contractor or for a new contractor's operation in the event of a default or failure of CONTRACTOR to prevail during a subsequent competitive procurement cycle. - 6.
-Willful attempts by CONTRACTOR to intimidate or otherwise punish employees who desire to sign contingent employment contracts with competing proposers during a subsequent competitive procurement cycle. - Willful attempts by CONTRACTOR to intimidate or punish employees who participate in legally protected concerted activities, or who form or join any professional associations. - 8.
+Minor infractions of such requirements shall not constitute a material breach, but such willful and repeated infractions shall constitute a material breach. - Chronic and persistent failure by CONTRACTOR to maintain vehicles or equipment in accordance with good maintenance practices and applicable AGENCY policies. - Deliberate, excessive, or unauthorized scaling down of operations to the detriment of performance by CONTRACTOR during a "Lame Duck" period described in Section 6.22 of this AGREEMENT. - 5.
+Deliberately increasing the cost of providing services, failing to maintain positive labor relations, or undertaking any activity designed to make it more difficult for a transition to a new contractor or for a new contractor's operation in the event of a default or failure of CONTRACTOR to prevail during a subsequent competitive procurement cycle.

+- 6. Willful attempts by CONTRACTOR to intimidate or otherwise punish employees who desire to sign contingent employment contracts with competing proposers - during a subsequent competitive procurement cycle. - 7.
+Willful attempts by CONTRACTOR to intimidate or punish employees who participate in legally protected concerted activities, or who form or join any - professional associations. - 8.
 Chronic and persistent failure of CONTRACTOR'S employees to conduct themselves in a professional and courteous manner, or to present a professional appearance. - 9.
-Repeated failure of CONTRACTOR to comply with rate setting, billing, or collection procedures pursuant to this AGREEMENT. - 10.
-Repeated failure of CONTRACTOR to comply with minimum staffing/deployment requirements pursuant to this AGREEMENT. - 11.Repeated failure of CONTRACTOR to reasonably cooperate and assist the AGENCY in the investigation or correction of any minor breach conditions. - 12.
-Failure of CONTRACTOR to comply with the required payment of penalties as specified in this AGREEMENT.

-- 13. Failure of CONTRACTOR to maintain in force throughout the terms of this AGREEMENT, including any extensions thereof, the insurance coverage required herein. - 14.
+Failure of CONTRACTOR to comply with rate setting, billing, or collection procedures pursuant to this AGREEMENT. - 10.
+Failure of CONTRACTOR to adequately correct repetitive non-compliance with response time requirements pursuant to this agreement, after receiving notice of non-compliance from the AGENCY. - 11.
+Failure of CONTRACTOR to cooperate and assist the AGENCY in the investigation or correction of any minor breach conditions. - 12.
+Failure of CONTRACTOR to comply with the required payment of penalties as specified in this AGREEMENT. - 13.
+Failure of CONTRACTOR to maintain in force throughout the terms of this AGREEMENT, including any extensions thereof, the insurance coverage required herein. - 14.
+Failure of CONTRACTOR to maintain in force throughout the term of this AGREEMENT, including any extensions thereof, the performance security requirements as specified herein. - 15.
 Any other willful acts or omissions of CONTRACTOR that endanger public health and safety.

-6.15 Emergency Takeover
+6.16 Emergency Takeover